 In Sanskrit, Chiranjeevi means a long-lived person, Chiram (means long) and Jivee (means lived).
 The word is also known as Amaratva or Immortality.

-In Hindu religion eight Chiranjeevis are the eight immortals who have lived from one Satyayuga to another, i.e are alive on our earth and they will remain alive through Kali Yuga and wait for next Satya Yuga.
-These 8 Immortals (Chiranjeevi) in Hindu religious texts are Asura King Mahabali, Maha Rishi Markandeya, 6th Vishnu Avatar Parashurama, Vibhishan, Hanumana, Ved Vyasa, Kripa-Charya, and Ashwatthama.
+In Hindu dharma eight Chiranjeevis are the eight immortals who have lived from one Satyayuga to another, i.e are alive on our earth and they will remain alive through Kali Yuga and wait for next Satya Yuga.
+These 8 Immortals (Chiranjeevi) in Hindu religious texts are Asura King Mahabali, Maha Rishi Markandeya, 6th Vishnu Avatar Parashurama, Vibhishan, Hanuman, Ved Vyasa, Kripa-Charya, and Ashwatthama.

 Ashwathaama Markandeya Vyaso Hanumanash cha Vibhishana Krupacharya cha Parashuramam Saptaita Chiranjeevanam.